Macabre as much as fascinated places. If you are thinking about where to spend your Halloween, here are 18 phantasmagoric ghost towns in Italy.

 Heading to enchanting Viterbo, you could venture into the enigmatic underground labyrinth of ancient origins with the ticket offered by Visit Italy.

-Osiglia is a very particular village.
+Among the ghost towns in Italy, the village of Osiglia is very peculiar.
 It is in the Savona hinterland of Alta Val Bormida, and more to be a ghost village is, first of all, a submerged town.
 Indeed, it is possible to see the city for only a few days every 10-15 years, when it flows out from the same name lake, drained for maintenance to the overrun and dam.

 The old hamlet has medieval origins.
 Indeed, it develops around a castle.
 The inhabitants abandoned their houses in 1938, after the dam's building.